We receive advertising fees from the brands we review that affect ranking.

 What’s the difference between board view and table view in HubSpot CRM?

-Board view is a kanban-style, drag-and-drop setup where your contacts, deals, or tickets are lined up in columns by stage.
-It’s built for working your pipeline in real-time.
+Board view is a typical kanban-style, drag-and-drop setup where your contacts, deals, or tickets are lined up in columns by stage.
+It’s built to let you work your pipeline in real time.

-Table view is the same data, but served up as a sortable, filterable spreadsheet-perfect for deep analysis and bulk edits.
+Table view shows the same data but serves it up as a sortable, filterable spreadsheet, perfect for deep analysis and bulk edits.

 This “dual view” design is the main reason the software actually stuck with my team.

 Software with as many sections as HubSpot can easily turn messy.
-There are sidebars, panels, customizable layouts, dozens of settings.
-For a non-technical user, this is enough to bounce off the platform in week one.
+There are sidebars, panels, customizable layouts, and dozens of settings.
+For a non-technical user, this is enough to get started on the platform in week one.

 But the HubSpot CRM section — where 80% of daily work happens — is built with real thought behind the workflow: